uapi-group/kernel-features/README.md

 so on) needs this, so that it can reasonably handle SELinux AVC errors on received messages.

+### Reasonable EOF on SOCK_SEQPACKET

+Zero size datagrams cannot be distinguished from EOF on `SOCK_SEQPACKET`.
+Both will cause `recvmsg()` to return zero.

+Idea how to improve things: maybe define a new MSG_XYZ flag for this, which causes either of the two cases result in some recognizable error code returned rather than a 0.

+**Use-Case:** Any code that wants to use `SOCK_SEQPACKET` and cannot effort disallowing zero sized datagrams from their protocol.

+### Reasonable Handling of SELinux dropping SCM_RIGHTS fds

+Currently, if SELinux refuses to let some file descriptor through, it will just drop them from the `SCM_RIGHTS` array.
+That's a terrible idea, since applications rely on the precise arrangement of the array to know which fd is which.
+By dropping entries silently, these apps will all break.

+Idea how to improve things: leave the elements in the array in place, but return a marker instead (i.e. negative integer, maybe `-EPERM`) that tells userspace that there was an fd, but it was not allowed through.

+**Use-Case:** Any code that wants to use `SCM_RIGHTS` properly.

 ---

 ## Finished Items